-Over half of the UK’s children and young people report being bullied and this number is not decreasing.
-Every day, these young people, including those we love and care about, go through some real tough times and we simply cannot underestimate the detrimental effect that bullying can have on a person.
+Over half of the UK’s children and young people and one in three adults in the workplace report being bullied and this number is not decreasing.
+Every day, these people, including those we love and care about, go through some real tough times and we simply cannot underestimate the detrimental, devastating effects that bullying can have on a person.

 By leaving a Gift in your Will to BulliesOut, you can help make sure that no matter what challenges the future holds, our vital work will live on.
-With emotional, practical, educational support and training, given with experience, enthusiasm and dedication, we will be there for each generation of children and young people.
+With emotional, practical, educational support and training, given with experience, enthusiasm and dedication, we will be there for each generation of children and young people and those who need us.

 It is very easy to leave a gift to BulliesOut in your will.
 You can either leave a set amount of money or a percentage of your estate or the entirety of your estate.
 Alternatively, you could leave specific items for the benefit of the charity.